frederic-perez/AmE-dictionary/data/dictionary.md

 __be hounded (by someone or something)__ _idiom_ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _slang_ To be in a troublesome situation.
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
+__be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
+Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._
 __be on (one's) conscience__ _idiom_ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you'll be sitting pretty for the rest of your life._